 Since that first trip, Ava has returned to Adeli 5 times Each trip brought new gifts.
 It increased Ava's levels of awareness and understanding, improved concentration and listening skills, increased speech sounds, increased upper body strength, gave her head control, straightened her back, improved upper body strength, enabled her to hug us for the first time and opened up neurological pathways that have enabled her to laugh!
 The most magical gift so far!

 On 22nd Novemeber 2014 Ava said Mummy for the first time and she's making more and more speech sounds.

-Your continued support is so very much appreciated and is helping Ava be the best that she can be!
+Your continued support is so very much appreciated and we couldn’t do it without you!